Ready 'n' Steady: Whitburn's research

-American author and music historian, Joel Whitburn, whose company, Record Research Inc., specializes in researching the Billboard charts, published various books containing chart data over the years.
+American author and music historian Joel Whitburn, whose company, Record Research Inc., specializes in researching the Billboard charts, published various books containing chart data over the years.
 He collected thousands of records, including all of the 45s ever to hit the Hot 100 or Bubbling Under charts—all except "Ready 'n' Steady".

-In a 1995 interview, Whitburn said he had never actually seen or heard the record, but added, "We think—we think—that it's a girl's rock group from Chicago.
+In a 1995 interview, Whitburn said he had never actually seen or heard the record.
+He added, "We think—we think—that it's a girl's rock group from Chicago.
 Punk group, we think—1979.
 And we think that the Rascal label was out of a guy's home in Detroit."
-The Chicago female band DA! denied any link to the record.
+The Chicago female band DA! denied any link to the record, though Whitburn had suggested a connection.
 Whitburn had found a small ad for a Rascal label located in Detroit in a punk rock publication, but by then the address was a boarded-up vacant house.
 The entry in Billboard shows "Ready 'n' Steady" had a catalog number of 102; if there was a Rascal 101 released, it remains unknown to collectors.

 In the fourth edition of Whitburn's Bubbling Under the Hot 100 book, published in 2005, the entry for "D. A." was amended with a note stating, "The existence of this record and artist is in question", and quotes a price of $150 as its value.
 In 2009, Whitburn published his latest Top Pop Singles book, which includes both Hot 100 and Bubbling Under singles—but D. A. was not listed at all.
 In an interview with the website CelebrityAccess, Whitburn noted he still had not been able to find "Ready 'n' Steady" and said, "I don't think it exists".
 Whitburn also thought the song's listing on the chart could have been a copyright trap by Billboard.

 The 2002 16th edition of Jerry Osbourne's Official Price Guide to Records listed the record, with a value of $75–125, along with an unnamed LP on the Frontline label, dated 1985 or 1986.
 This is actually the album Fearful Symmetry by the Christian rock band Daniel Amos, which sometimes used the abbreviation "D.A.".